pkjagesia/eklavya2020-assignments/docs/assignment_2.md

 * The program must output the number of nodes, number of turns and direction bot faces at the end.

 ## Submission Instructions
-* You must create a zip file, which should contain source files, executable program, and screenshot of the output.
+* You must create a zip file, which should contain source files, and screenshot of the output.

 ## Example
 ```